 Flights, insurance, visas (if applicable) and vaccinations.
-Full assistance will be provided in getting all these arranged if you choose the Support Package (below).
+Full assistance will be provided in getting all these arranged if you choose our Premium Support.

 If conducting your own study you will need to apply for a special permit.
 It is possible to apply for it yourself, however it can take several months and you will need to travel to the capital several times, requiring a lot of time and effort.
 Alternatively we can arrange this for an extra fee - please contact us for further information.